kotatsuyaki/cloud-paper-slides/main.md

 ## Existing Solutions

-Problems to solve: (1) Bad utilization and (2) Difficult to use multi-FPGA
+Problems to solve: (1) Bad utilization (2) Difficult to use multi-FPGA

 - The overlay architecture
   - Create "abstract FPGA" on top of different FPGAs